Mustaffamkm/MUSTAFFAMK_/README.md

       5.After importing tap 👈 button down 👇 of replit dashboard.
       6.Choose config.cjs file then put your session 🆔 and others you need.
       7.Tap button written run to run your bot then go test it's work.
-    THANK YOU FOR CHOOSING FREDI MD
+    THANK YOU FOR CHOOSING MUSTAFFA MK